 You should now have a basic understanding of how a login system works and the fundamentals involved.
 While we don't recommend deploying the system to a production environment, you can, however, use it as a base in your development projects.

 What next?
-Consider implementing security techniques (password hashing, prepared statements, CSRF, etc.) and the registration aspect.
+Consider implementing security techniques (password hashing, prepared statements, CSRF, etc.) and the registration aspect utilizing the methods used to create the login system.

-If you've enjoyed this tutorial, don't forget to like, follow, and share it on social media.
+If you've enjoyed reading this tutorial, please share it on social media, as it will help improve our content and provide more quality tutorials!
 We appreciate your support.

-If you would like to support us, consider purchasing a package below as it will greatly help us create more quality tutorials and keep our server up and running.
+If you would like to support us, consider the advanced secure login & registration system below.
+It will greatly help us create more tutorials and keep our website up and running.
+The advanced package includes improved code and more features.

 Basic